Conjunctivitis in Dogs

 Conjunctivitis happens when the protective tissue that prevents dirt and debris from getting into your dog’s eyes becomes inflamed.
 While your pet most likely looks as though he hasn’t slept in weeks, with swollen red eyes, once conjunctivitis is detected, it can be treated quickly with almost immediate improvement.

 There are several common causes of conjunctivitis including trauma, bacterial infections, fungal infections, and viral infections.
 Certain diseases, chemicals, molds, foreign materials, smoke, and shampoos can also cause conjunctivitis.
-Sometimes, problems with your dog’s tear ducts can also cause this issue.
+Sometimes, problems with your dog’s tear production can also cause this issue.

 There are many other conditions that may look like conjunctivitis; some of these are easy to fix while others are more serious, requiring extra attention.
 Consult your veterinarian, who will probe to identify what is troubling your teary-eyed friend.